Top of page

 Tips for keeping a fatigue diary:

-• Mark the days that you have treatment, for example, using a cross.
+• If you are having treatment, mark the days that you have treatment, for example, using a cross.

 • Use a colour-coded system to mark your level of activity (including rest and sleep) throughout the day.